 5. Higher flexibility – increasing the ability to adapt to the market

 Hiring offshore developers allows the company to have a more flexible team, which can be scaled fast and modified as the need arises.
 This equips the company to easily adapt to the changing needs of the market.

 This is invaluable to smaller companies that are looking to grow fast.
 Offshore developers allow them to keep up the pace on their build, while not having to take up the additional costs of hiring permanent developers.
 Our next point elaborates on this concept.

 Certain times might call for an immediate need for more manpower.
 This includes situations when the development team’s bandwidth has been maxed out, with opportunities being missed if there’s a long delay in getting more developers into the team.

 Hiring offshore developers for such situations can prove to be a great solution.
 Freelance offshore developers can start work almost immediately, resulting in fast turnarounds.
 This further allows them to act as extensions to the in-house tech team and ensure the pace is kept up through the high demand.

 Looking to build your dream tech team?
-We've put together a comprehensive review of the Top 7 online services to hire freelance developers across the globe.
+We've put together a comprehensive review of the Top 7 online services to hire developers across the globe.